MichaelCurrin/html-to-jekyll-sample/README.md

 It has "template" in the name, so I feel comfortable that the creator indended the code to be reused by others.

-### Upload repo
+### Uploaded repo

-I cleaned up the code after the live session and upload it as this repo.
+I cleaned up the code after the live session and uploaded it as this repo.
 This is a demo or sample which supplements the tutorial video.

 I also copied the rendered content to [sample.html](/sample.html) as well to make it easier to compare the Jekyll site against it and in case the pen disappears.